 - When they're coming up with sight words for students, most teachers use a combination of something called the Dolch list (a list of 220 high-frequency words, prepared by E.W.
 Dolch in 1936) and Fry Instant Words, a more recently created list by E.B.
 Fry.
 Some of the words kindergarten teachers use include:

 - For this activity, you'll create a book with ten pages.
 On each page you'll write a sentence frame centered around one of the words on this list, leaving a blank for your child to fill in the sight word.
 But since your child is the author of this book (not you!) he'll actually be creating the material for your text, by way of the questions you ask him.
 For example, if you wanted to use the sight word "I" you might ask your child, "Tell me three things you're good at."
 And if he told you he was good at soccer, singing, and riding a bike, you would take your first page of construction paper and write something like, "_____ am good at soccer, singing, and riding a bike."
 Then you'd help your child fill in the blank with the sight word "I".

 - Repeat this process for each of the ten pages, using a sight word from the list as inspiration, and then creating a sentence for your child to complete.
 Giving him a colorful marker to use for the sight word (a different color than the one you use to write the rest of the text) will help it stand out when you read together later.

 - After you've finished the text and your child has filled in the blanks, it's time for the illustrations!
-Give your child the markers, glitter, and photos, and set him to work creating the pictures for his book.
+Give your child the markers, glitter, and photos, and put him to work creating the pictures for his book.
 Don't forget to make a cover, with the author's name prominently displayed.
-When it's all finished, bind it, either with staples or with punched holes and string.
+When it's all finished, bind it with staples or with punched holes and string.